Massman History, Family Crest & Coats of Arms

 The surname Massman was first found in Austria, where this family became a prominent contributor to the development of the district from ancient times.
 Chronicles first mention Niklaus Messer of Freiburg in 1369, Peter Messersmidel of Iglau in 1385, and Johann Melczer der Messer of Breslau in 1370.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Massman family
+Early History of the Massman family

 This web page shows only a small excerpt of our Massman research.
 Another 130 words (9 lines of text) covering the years 1835, 1685, 1735 and 1835 are included under the topic Early Massman History in all our PDF Extended History products and printed products wherever possible.